dashed-slug/wallets/readme.txt

 You can also use a special menu item to display the user balances as part of a nav menu.
 See the *Frontend* section of the documentation for details.

+= Which coins are currently available? =

+Using the built-in coin adapter you can connect to a Bitcoin core full node.

+You can connect to any Bitcoin-like full node that you manage yourself using the *[Bitcoin and Altcoin Wallets: Full Node Multi Coin Adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/full-node-multi-coin-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq")*.
+This would include coins such as Litecoin, Dogecoin, etc.

+You can connect to any [CryptoNote-based coin](https://cryptonote.org/coins) using the *[Bitcoin and Altcoin Wallets: Monero Coin Adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/monero-coin-adapter-extension/)*.
+This would include coins such as Monero, Bytecoin, DigitalNote, Aeon, Haven, etc.

+Also, if you are OK with using a web wallet service, then you can install the *[CoinPayments adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq)*.
+You then automatically get [all of the coins that platform supports](https://www.coinpayments.net/supported-coins).

+Dashed-Slug does not offer a full node adapter for ERC-20 tokens, but you can check [this third-party solution](https://www.dashed-slug.net/forums/reply/7878/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).

+= How secure is it? =

+The [Bitcoin and Altcoin Wallets](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) plugin is only as secure as your WordPress installation.
+Regardless of whether you choose to install this plugin, you should have already taken steps to secure your WordPress installation.
+At a minimum you should do the following:

+- Install a security plugin such as [Wordfence](https://infinitewp.com/addons/wordfence/).
+- Read the Codex resources on [Hardening WordPress](https://codex.wordpress.org/Hardening_WordPress).
+- If you are connecting to an RPC API on a different machine than that of your WordPress server over an untrusted network, make sure to tunnel your connection via `ssh` or `stunnel`.
+[See here](https://en.bitcoin.it/wiki/Enabling_SSL_on_original_client_daemon).

+= I want to run a full node but bitcoind is too resource-hungry for my server. =

+Running a full node requires you to set up the daemon on a VPS or other machine that you own and administer.
+Normally the full blockchain needs to be downloaded, so you need to make sure that your server can handle the disk and network requirements.
+Here's some advice on [how to run a bitcoind wallet in a low memory environment](https://bitcoin.stackexchange.com/questions/50580/how-to-run-bitcoind-in-a-low-memory-environment).
+If you are concerned about your available disk space, you may run [a pruned node](https://bitcoin.stackexchange.com/questions/37496/how-can-i-run-bitcoind-in-pruning-mode).
+The same instructions will apply to many wallets that are Bitcoin forks.

+If running a full node is not important for you, you can choose to install the [CoinPayments Adapter extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq)

+= I am setting up a Bitcoin full node.
+In my .conf file I have provided the rpcuser and rpcpassword parameters.
+Instead, the plugin recommends the rpcauth parameter. =

+You should *either* use `rpcuser` and `rpcpassword` to specify login credentials to the RPC API, *or* `rpcauth`, but not both.
+The `rpcauth` parameter is simply a way to specify a hashed/salted version of the username and password, rather than the plaintext values.
+The plugin recommends a hash that contains the username and password you have provided in the coin adapter settings.
+It uses the algorithm from [`rpcauth.py`](https://github.com/bitcoin/bitcoin/tree/master/share/rpcauth).

+= Can you install/configure the plugin for me? / I am having trouble with the bitcoin.conf file =

+I am available to answer any specific questions, if you attempt to install the plugin and you face some problem.
+Unfortunately I do not undertake installation and configuration of the plugin.

+Once you install this software, it then needs to be maintained.
+If you find that you are having trouble installing the plugin or connecting it to a wallet, even with help, this is a good indication that you will find it hard to maintain it.
+In that case perhaps you should not be running a wallet with people's money.

+Remember that you have two options: stand-alone wallets or third-party wallets.
+Running a web wallet is considerably easier than a stand-alone wallet, as it does not require system administration skills.
+As a general rule, if you have trouble using Linux from the command line, you will be better off installing a third-party wallet.

 = I don’t like the built-in forms.
 Can I change them or provide my own? =

 1. First of all, the forms can be styled with CSS.
 They have convenient HTML classes that you can use.
+Please see the documentation under *Frontend* &rarr; *Style the frontend UIs with CSS*.

-2. If you wish to translate the form texts to a different language, see the *Localization* section of this manual.
+2. If you wish to translate the form texts to a different language, see the documentation under *Localization*.

 3. If you wish to change the texts to something else, you may use the `wallets_ui_text_*` WordPress filters.
+See the documentation uder *Frontend* &rarr; *Template Modifications* &rarr; *Modifying text*.

-4. If you wish to create forms with completely different markup, you can provide your own views for these shortcodes.
+4. If you wish to create forms with completely different markup, you can modify the provided template files in your theme or child theme.
+Please see the documentation under *Frontend* &rarr; *Template Modifications* &rarr; *Modifying Markup*.
+Theme developers can use this to provide customized templates for this plugin.
-Use the `wallets_views_dir` filter to override the directory where the views are stored (the default is `wallets/includes/views`).
-Most people will not need to do this.

-Read the *Frontend* &rarr; *Alternative knockout templates* section of the user manual for more details.

 = I want to do transactions from JavaScript.
 I don’t want to use the provided shortcodes and their associated forms. =